 Nearly three years running and still no answer.

-On Tuesday, the UK Parliament rejected the latest Brexit offer Prime Minister Theresa May negotiated.
+The UK Parliament rejected the latest Brexit offer Prime Minister Theresa May negotiated.
 On Wednesday the legislative body said the UK wouldn't leave the European Union unless there was a deal covering immigration, trade, and other issues in place.
-Finally on Thursday UK politicians agreed to push the actual Brexit deadline beyond its current date of March 29.
+Finally on Thursday UK politicians agreed to push the actual Brexit deadline to April 12 from its current date of March 29.

 But even with the “crisis” dragging on, the UK’s economy is still doing OK.
 Economists say that Brexit has dampened growth, but the main drivers of the nation’s economy—services, production, manufacturing, and construction—all grew in January and, for the most part, have been growing since the original Brexit vote in June 2016.
 While the growth is slow, it’s still growth.
 Unemployment, meanwhile, is at multi-decade lows.
 “I think business has been incredibly resilient in the way that people have carried on,” says Sonamara Jeffreys, Korn Ferry’s co-president of EMEA.

 While that “carry on” culture may be mocked, it has gotten the UK out of long periods of uncertainty before, including major stagflation in the 1970s.
 Much like the shock of the first Brexit vote, it was head-turning when, in 1976, Prime Minister Jim Callaghan asked the International Monetary Fund for financial aid.
 Nevertheless, the UK muddled through the malaise until the 1980s, when the economy rebounded.